ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 ENTRYPOINT ["./startup.sh"]
 ```

-The first thing you will notice is that this is a 2-stage [Multi-Stage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) based on the two `FROM` instructions in Line 2 and 18.
-In the first stage (Lines 1-15), we are using the official `gradle:4.9.0-jdk8-alpine` Docker image to download Gradle dependencies, build and test the application's code to generate a `jar` file.
-In the second stage (Lines 17-38) we are using the official `openjdk:8-jre-alpine` Docker image to copy over the generated `jar` file from the previous stage, copy over the Docker entry-point script from source, and also expose the application ports.
+Notice this is a 2-stage [Multi-Stage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) based on the two `FROM` instructions in line 2 and 18.
+In the first stage (lines 1-15), we are using the official `gradle:4.9.0-jdk8-alpine` Docker image to download Gradle dependencies, build and test the application's code to generate a `jar` file.
+In the second stage (lines 17-38), we are using the official `openjdk:8-jre-alpine` Docker image to copy over the generated `jar` file from the previous stage, copy over the Docker entry-point script from source, and also expose the application ports.

-**NOTE:** The main benefit of using the multi-stage approach for us is that it results in a Docker image with smaller layers.
-To learn more about the benefits of a multi-stage Dockerfile, read the official documentation [here](https://docs.docker.com/develop/develop-images/multistage-build/).
+**NOTE:** The main benefit of using the multi-stage approach is a Docker image with smaller layers.
+To learn more about the benefits of a multi-stage `Dockerfile`, read the [official documentation](https://docs.docker.com/develop/develop-images/multistage-build/).

-The above Dockerfile is pretty standard for Spring Boot services and it is what we used for all the services in our Microservices Reference Architecture application.
-The only thing that remains to make the Dockerfiles compatible with OpenShift security policies (and follow container best practices in general) is to create a non-root user to run the application process, which the base `openjdk` Docker image doesn't do by default.
+The above `Dockerfile` is pretty standard for Spring Boot services and it is what we used for all the services in our Microservices Reference Architecture application.
+The only thing that remains to make the `Dockerfile` compatible with OpenShift security policies (and follow container best practices in general) is to create a non-root user to run the application process, which the base `openjdk` Docker image doesn't do by default.
 To do so, we have to add the following lines before the `EXPOSE` instruction:

 ```Dockerfile
 # Create user, chown, and chmod
 RUN adduser -u 2000 -G root -D blue \